ethereum/ethereum-org-website/src/content/developers/docs/mev/index.md

 However, since NFT transactions happen on the same blockchain shared by all other Ethereum transactions, searchers can use similar techniques as those used in traditional MEV opportunities in the NFT market too.

-For example, if there's a hot drop and a searcher really, really wants a certain NFT or set of NFTs, they can program a transaction such that they are the first in line to buy the NFT, or they can buy the entire set of NFTs in a single transaction.
-Or if an NFT is [mistakenly listed at a super low price](https://www.theblockcrypto.com/post/113546/mistake-sees-69000-cryptopunk-sold-for-less-than-a-cent), a searcher can frontrun other purchasers and snap it up for cheap.
+For example, if there's a popular NFT drop and a searcher wants a certain NFT or set of NFTs, they can program a transaction such that they are the first in line to buy the NFT, or they can buy the entire set of NFTs in a single transaction.
+Or if an NFT is [mistakenly listed at a low price](https://www.theblockcrypto.com/post/113546/mistake-sees-69000-cryptopunk-sold-for-less-than-a-cent), a searcher can frontrun other purchasers and snap it up for cheap.

 One prominent example of NFT MEV occurred when a searcher spent $7 million to [buy](https://etherscan.io/address/0x650dCdEB6ecF05aE3CAF30A70966E2F395d5E9E5) every single Cryptopunk at the price floor.
 A blockchain researcher [explained on Twitter](twitter.com/IvanBogatyy/status/1422232184493121538) how the buyer worked with an MEV provider to keep their purchase secret.

 ### The long tail {#mev-examples-long-tail}

 DEX arbitrage, liquidations, and sandwich trading are all very well-known MEV opportunities and are unlikely to be profitable for new searchers.
-However, there is a huge long tail of lesser known MEV opportunities (NFT MEV is arguably one such opportunity).
+However, there is a long tail of lesser known MEV opportunities (NFT MEV is arguably one such opportunity).

 Searchers who are just getting started may be able to find more success by searching for MEV in this longer tail.
-Flashbot's [MEV job board](https://github.com/flashbots/mev-job-board) has some cool emerging opportunities posted.
+Flashbot's [MEV job board](https://github.com/flashbots/mev-job-board) lists some emerging opportunities.

 ## Effects of MEV {#effects-of-mev}